 What is an Apprenticeship?

-It is a job with training.
-Being an Apprentice means that you have a job that includes gaining recognised qualifications and essential skills whilst you are working and earning a wage.
+Apprenticeships combine practical job training with study.
+Being an Apprentice means that you have a job that includes gaining recognised qualifications and essential job specific technical skills whilst you are working and earning a wage.

 Who can apply?

 Anyone.
 As long as you are 16 or over, there is no upper age limit.